CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/6-Access-the-Published-Applications-and-Desktop-using-AVD-Desktop-Client.md

     ![ws name.](media/ch16.png)

-15. Return back to the Azure Portal, search for *Windows virtual desktop* in the search bar and select **Windows Virtual Desktop** from the suggestions.
+15. Return back to the Azure Portal, search for *Azure virtual desktop* in the search bar and select **Azure Virtual Desktop** from the suggestions.

     ![ws name.](media/w1.png)